DimSystems/DimBot/README.md

 ## Important Note:
 **All code of Dim are in the releases page!
 Do not download the files called Source code, Download the files called DimBotOSSRC.zip!
 Those files contain the actual code!**

+_DIM OPEN SOURCE IS NOT THE SAME AS DIM PUBLIC!
+DIM PUBLIC IS CLOSED SOURCED AND IT'S UNIQUE FEATURES WILL NOT BE COMING TO DIM OPEN SOURCE_

 ## Check out the preview!
 **Join discord.gg/dim to check the preview on dim**